huonderv/react-native-webview-html-select-bug/README.md

 # React Native WebView \<select\> Bug on Android Tablets

 ##Description
-HTML \<select\> tag does not work in React Native WebView on Android tablets, i.e. clicking on the select button does not open the options list.
+The HTML \<select\> tag does not work in React Native WebView on Android tablets, i.e. clicking on the select button does not open the options list.

 ##Tested Devices:
 - Samsung Galaxy Tag S2 (SM-T810)